Config File Overview

 Rules

-format.
+The rules setting allows you to specify directories containing rule files in the .mdc format.
 Each rule file can define custom checks and constraints for your codebase.

 To learn how to define and use these rules, see the Rules documentation.